rexroof/slack-hubot-demos/README.md

 # Stupid Hubot Tricks

-A series of demos to show off Hubot on Slack patterns I've developed.
+## Hubot patterns with Slack, Jenkins, and Ansible

-The demos are very specific to slack and hubot with jenkins and ansible but I hope they can inspire techniques in your own environment, no matter what tools you're using.
+I've developed patterns to address frustrations I have while doing this thing that people call ChatOps.
+These demonstrations are meant to show off these patterns and explain my frustrations.
+The demos are very specific to [slack](http:/slack.com/) and [hubot](https://hubot.github.com/) with [jenkins](https://jenkins.io/) and [ansible](https://www.ansible.com/) but I hope they can inspire techniques in your own environment no matter which tools you're using.

 Rex Roof is a Deployment Engineer with Blue Newt Software, he became a Sys Admin in 1995 and has been trying to script his way out of it ever since.

 ansible-plugins/
 > ansible callback plugins